car blog, a blog about cars

 Well, it's now almost fifty-five years later and we continue to be bubbleless.
 We still don't have anything on the road like the XL-500.
 No vehicles with clear bubble canopy roofs.
 No bubble-cockpit personal helicopters for commuting.
 No domed, climate controlled cities either.
 No plastic hemispheres over courtyards where robotic slaves could gather.

-But that 'radio telephone' thing did come to pass; they now call it 'cellular' and, every day, you can see it in use on the road - by contractors who are hogging the passing lane in their trucks while they concentrate on barking orders to employees and by salesman who are weaving all over the road while trying to set up their next appointment while simultaneously entering notes in their PDAs.
+But that 'radio telephone' thing did come to pass; they now call it 'cellular' and, every day, you can see it in use on the road - by contractors who are hogging the passing lane in their trucks while they concentrate on barking orders to employees and by salesman who are weaving all over the road while trying to set up their next appointment or texting.

 Remember When: 1953

-The New York Yankees win the World Series over the Brooklyn Dodgers.
+The New York Yankees won the World Series over the Brooklyn Dodgers (4-2) and became the first baseball team to win five consecutive World Series.

 Disclaimer